 Rand shares, “When you’re thinking about your audience, we want to take a look at the folks we know are in the group we want to target and ask ‘what are they searching for today that they can’t successfully find or aren’t being well exposed to?’”

 Once you start thinking about your audience’s needs, Rand offers a 5-step process for coming up with the specific topics and keywords your audience will be looking for.
 This will be the foundation of your content marketing strategy.

-- Brainstorm topics and terms: Start by writing down as many ideas of terms or topics your audience is interested in.
+- Brainstorm topics and terms: Start by writing down as many blog post ideas your audience may be interested in.
 It’s good to involve people who work directly with your users at this point, like a customer service or sales rep.

-- Use a keyword research tool to gather results: Now, it’s time to plug those terms into a tool like Google’s Keyword Planner, Moz, keywordtool.io or any other to see what comes up.
+- Use a keyword research tool to gather results: Now, it’s time to plug those terms into a tool like Google’s Keyword Planner, Moz, Twinword Ideas or any other to see what comes up.

 - Expand and refine your list: Take that big list and refine or group them together.
 What looks good?
 What doesn’t make sense to your business goals?